otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       "Prekey Ensemble Retrieval message".
    1. Checks that there is at least one Client Profile, one Prekey Profile and one Prekey Message.
    1. Groups all Prekey Messages by instance tag.
-Subgroups the Prekey Profiles from this group by the long-term public key.
    1. Validates all Prekey Ensembles:
       1. Checks that all the instance tags on the Prekey Ensemble's values are the same.